Miff-Real/DanTModules-Manual/v2previewbuilds.md

 As that work progresses I will post Windows builds here for any prospective users to test (at their own risk blah blah blah...)

+## Note
+* Previews builds for windows have been moved to the [Releases](https://github.com/Miff-Real/DanTModules-Manual/releases) section of this manual

 ### Builds
-* [DanTModules-2.3.4-win.vcvplugin](https://github.com/Miff-Real/DanTModules-Manual/releases/download/v2.preview.win/DanTModules-2.3.4-win.vcvplugin) (built for `2.git.042a9ce0`)
+* ~~[DanTModules-2.3.4-win.vcvplugin](https://github.com/Miff-Real/DanTModules-Manual/releases/download/v2.preview.win/DanTModules-2.3.4-win.vcvplugin) (built for `2.git.042a9ce0`)~~
   * Plugin format is now being used, simply save to your `Rack2/plugins` directory
   * **All known V2 bugs are now resolved!** __Until more bugs are found I will move on to new feature & module development__
   * **Wavulike**